amitdhanani2012/ecs-wordpress-terraform-poc/README.md

 7. When you run "terraform apply" you need to supply "AWS  account id, access key, secret, and "s3 bucket name to create s3 bucket" " and email address for wordpress.

-8. You can change subnet values, s3 bucketnd other password thing in variables.tf
+8. You can change subnet values, region  other password thing in variables.tf

 8. After "terraform apply" complete check load balancer dns address from "lb_dns" output and use port 8080 to see wordpress  and wp-admin

-9. For Default password check variables.tf and also change region,subnet,etc in variable.tf
+9. For Default password check variables.tf